haniyakonain/gsoc-2025-dbpedia-final-report/README.md

 ## Acknowledgments

 Special thanks to my mentors **Nausheen Fatma** and **Dimitris Kontokostas** for their guidance, detailed code reviews, and continuous support throughout the project.
-Their expertise in semantic web technologies and international standards was instrumental in achieving these results.
+Their expertise in semantic web technologies and international standards was instrumental in achieving these results :)

 ---